2025 Edition · Tech Jobs in Europe

 Portugal

-Lisbon is a rising startup hub.
-English CVs standard in tech.
-Strong startup ecosystem welcomes international candidates.
+Lisbon is a rising startup and remote-work hub.
+English CVs are standard in tech.
+The ecosystem is internationally minded and welcomes candidates from across the globe.

-Whether you are targeting a Berlin fintech or an Amsterdam scale-up, CVtoWork.tech automatically adapts your CV to match the style, tone, and keyword density expected by employers in each European market.
+Whether you are targeting a Berlin fintech or an Amsterdam scale-up, CVtoWork.tech automatically adapts your CV to match the tone, keyword density, and formatting expectations of each European market.